seifhamdy/hangout-generator-google-maps-api/README.md

 ## Usage

-- Click "Pick Location" then anywhere on the map to place a marker, or search for an address.
+- Click "Toggle Maps" then anywhere on the map to place a marker, or search for an address.
-- Click "Search Controls" to modify your search preferences.
+- Click "Toggle Controls" to modify your search preferences.
 - Click "Find" for a random location.

 ***